 Local Public Health Act

-The community health board (CHB) is the legally recognized governing body for local public health in Minnesota.
-It is the only governmental entity eligible for funding under the Local Public Health Act grant.
-CHBs have statutory responsibility under the Local Public Health Act.
-CHBs work in partnership with the Minnesota Department of Health (MDH) to address the areas of public health responsibility.
+The community health board is the legally recognized governing body for local public health in Minnesota, and the only governmental entity eligible for funding under the LPH Act grant.
+Community health boards have statutory responsibility under the LPH Act, and work in partnership with MDH to address the areas of public health responsibility.

-- What is required under this statute?
-See: Statute Requirements
+Accountability Requirements: What is required under this statute?

-- What other statutes are related to this one?
-See: Related Statutes
+Related Statutes: What other statutes are related to this one?

 Areas of Public Health Responsibility: What does the Local Public Health Act address?

 DP&C Common Activities Framework: The DP&C Common Activities Framework provide structure for detecting acute and communicable diseases, developing and implementing prevention of disease transmission, and implementing control measures during outbreaks.